Node-Virtualization/node-virtualbox/README.md

 # Troubleshooting

 * Make sure that Guest account is enabled on the VM.
 * It starts VMs headlessly by default.
-If you're having trouble with executing a command, start the VM with GUI and run observe the screen after executing same command.
+If you're having trouble with executing a command, start the VM with GUI and observe the screen after executing same command.
 * For the "Concurrent guest process limit is reached" error message, only solution I know is to reset the VM.
+Don't mind calling "start" function for an already started VM.

 # Example Uses
 * [tests](https://github.com/azer/node-virtualbox/tree/master/test)